 Here in Wisconsin, we experience a variety of weather.
-Four real seasons, rain, snow and sleet, and cloudy and foggy days.
+Four real seasons, rainy days, snow and sleet, and cloudy and foggy days.
 We get a couple months of extreme cold and a good month of extreme heat.
 We might have beautiful days in the spring but the ground is still wet from the snow melting so playgrounds and parks are still off limits.

 Needless to say, we have a lot of ideas for indoor activities and appropriate outdoor activities so we are not getting cabin fever too badly!
 A lot of these ideas also work for if you’re stuck without power due to a storm.
 Thankfully, we haven’t experienced that, but my friends in the northeast sure do.